[Semboku City, Akita Prefecture] It's best to see both the man-made autumn leaves of Kakunodate and the natural autumn leaves of Dakigaeri Valley

 The autumn leaves along Samurai Residence Street rival the cherry blossoms

 Many tourists visit the Samurai Residence Street and the banks of the Hinokinai River as famous cherry blossom viewing spots.
 The weeping cherry trees along Samurai Residence Street are said to have originated in the Edo period when the wife of Satake Yoshiaki (1643-1699), the second head of the Satake Kita family of Kakunodate, brought three cherry tree saplings from Kyoto as part of her dowry.
-The weeping cherry trees planted around 1656 have since withered and been added, but there are now 162 trees (as of 2025, they are designated as a national natural monument), and their competing blooms are a magnificent sight.
+The weeping cherry trees planted around 1656 have since withered and been added, but there are now 162 trees (as of 2025, they are designated as a national natural monument), and their competing blooms are a magnificent sight

 However, autumn is no less beautiful.
-Unfortunately, there are no trees designated as cultural properties, but the contrast between the black wooden fences of the former Aoyagi and Ishiguro residences and the maple, ginkgo, zelkova, and weeping cherry trees that turn autumn colors, captivates visitors.
+Unfortunately, there are no trees designated as cultural properties, but the contrast between the black wooden fences of the former Aoyagi and Ishiguro residences and the maple, ginkgo, zelkova, and weeping cherry trees that turn autumn colors, captivates visitors

-It is lit up every year from October 1st to November 30th, allowing you to enjoy a fantastical view that is different from the daytime.
+It is lit up every year from October 1st to November 30th, allowing you to enjoy a fantastical view that is different from the daytime

 Information on autumn leaves in Kakunodate Samurai Residence Street

-- Facility name: Samurai-yashikidori
+- Facility name: Samurai Residence Street

 - For inquiries, please contact: Semboku City Kakunodate Tourist Information Center "Kakunodate Ekimaekura"